THEOLOGY OF COMMUNION. Is John 6:55-56 figurative or is it literal?

 HISTORICAL PROOF

-Documents from the first century such as the Didache, mention the oldest teachings of Early Christians on ethics, baptism, the Eucharist and Church organization.
-It is clear that the Early Christians were instructed to literally believe in the Real Presence in Communion.
+Documents from the first century such as the Didache, mention the oldest teachings of Early Christians on ethics, baptism, the Eucharist, and Church organization.
+The Early Christians were instructed to believe in the Real Presence in Communion.

 Even Saint Ignatius of Antioch, who was a bishop and the disciple of St. John the Evangelist, the author of the Gospel of John, wrote in a letter to the Smyrnaeans speaking of the Eucharist in such a manner in 80 AD :